waddie96/Docs/docs/source/modding/index.rst

 =======

 .. warning::
-    Read :doc:`this list </modding/Workflow/Best-Practices>` of things that that can break your mod and/or people their game!
+    Read :doc:`this list </modding/Workflow/Best-Practices>` of things that can break your mod and/or players' game!

 .. toctree::
     :maxdepth: 3